BC Septic Regulations

 1) Site Evaluation

 The septic system designer should review the property given full disclosure regarding the dwelling the system is to service and any known characteristics of the land.
-Once a desired area for the drainage field has been identified, two test holes must be excavated to a depth of at least 4 feet.
+A home owner will generally fill out an Owner's Declaration Form as part of this process.
+Once a desired area for the drainage field has been identified, two test holes must be excavated to a depth of at least 4 feet; if a gravity system is proposed, then 6 feet.
 The soil is reviewed at various depths to see if there is a seasonal high water table or bedrock.
 If the test holes prove satisfactory then a test of the soils ability to filtrate effluent must be performed.
 This may be with soil analysis, a permeameter, or a percolation test.
 Traditionally the percolation test has been used, which is a hole 1 foot in diameter that is presoaked and filled about 12 inches with water.
 A timer is started when the level drops to the 6 inch level and the timer is ended at the 5 inch level.
 The rate is in minutes per inch.

 2) System Design